News

 Important dates

-- Papers submission deadline: November 11th, 2024
+- Papers submission deadline: October 20th, 2025

-- Papers acceptance notification: December 1st, 2024
+- Papers acceptance notification: November 24th, 2025

-- Camera ready deadline: February 5th, 2025
+- Camera ready deadline: TBA

 Organizing committee

-Program chair: Iftekhar Ahmed, University of California, Irvine
+- Iftekhar Ahmed, University of California, Irvine

-- Noopur Gupta, IBM, Eclipse IDE
+- Noopur Gupta, Eclipse IDE, IBM

 - Goran Piskachev, Amazon Web Services

-- Simon Thompson, University of Kent
+- Simon Thompson, University of Kent & Eötvös Loránd University

-Content: CC BY-SA Yaroslav Golubev 2023 (get source code).
+Content: CC BY-SA Yaroslav Golubev 2025 (get source code).

 Theme: workshop-template-b by evanwill is built using Jekyll on GitHub Pages.
 The site is styled using Bootstrap.